Researchers

 Shannon McGregor

-Shannon McGregor is an Assistant Professor in the UNC Hussman School of Journalism and Media.
+Shannon McGregor is an Associate Professor in the UNC Hussman School of Journalism and Media.
 Her research addresses the role of social media and their data in political processes, with a focus on political communication, journalism, public opinion, and gender.
 McGregor’s published work examines how three groups – political actors, the press, and the public – use social media in regards to politics, how that social media use impacts their behavior, and how the policies and actions of social media companies in turn impacts political communication on their platforms.
 Her work takes up diverse methodologies like surveys, experiments, and large-scale computational and network analysis, as well as qualitative methods like in-depth interviews, to understand politics in socially networked digital spaces.
 McGregor’s work has been published in top journals like the Journal of Communication, New Media & Society, Political Communication, Journalism, and Information, Communication & Society, and she is the co-editor a book (with Dr. Talia Stroud), Digital Discussions: How Big Data Informs Political Communication.

 Francesca Tripodi